aws/karpenter-provider-aws/designs/odcr.md

 As a result, Karpenter will not use this option when launching instances with `CreateFleet`.
 Instead, Karpenter will specifically target all ODCRs that are selected-on for a given launch request by passing the ID through the LaunchTemplate. `usageStrategy` will not be specified, but only ODCR launch templates will be included in a request that is targeting ODCRs.
 As a result, Fleet will choose the cheapest instance type from the available options based on the `lowest-price` allocation strategy and launch an instance the respective ODCR.

-In some race condition scenarios, CreateFleet when creating instances against a single targeted Capacity Reservation will fail if the Reservation is already fully utilized, resulting in an `ReservationCapacityExceeded` error.
+In some race condition scenarios, CreateFleet, when creating instances against targeted Capacity Reservations, will fail if all Reservations are already fully utilized, resulting in an `ReservationCapacityExceeded` error across the request.
 In these cases, Karpenter will throw an Insufficient Capacity error internally, delete the NodeClaim used for the request and attempt to reschedule capacity again given th remaining application pods.

 > For more information on how CreateFleet interacts with capacity reservations and `usageStrategy`, see https://docs.aws.amazon.com/emr/latest/ManagementGuide/on-demand-capacity-reservations.html.